ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

 10.4.
-The Court shall rule on the admissibility and merits of the challenge after having heard the arbitrator and the parties, unless all the parties agree to waive their right to be heard.
+The Court shall rule on the admissibility and merits of the challenge after having given to the arbitrator and to the parties a short deadline for their comments.

 10.6.
 Upon removal of an arbitrator the Court shall appoint a new arbitrator without consultation of the parties.